MMynampati/overview/README.md

 - Python 3.8+ or Conda
 - OpenAI API key
-- Manual page URLs to index
+- Sitemap URL for your documentation

 ### Option 1: Conda Environment (Recommended for Development)